 There is one thing that is common knowledge: that tea growth and culture has its roots in China.
 The same is also true for powdered green tea, but it could be argued that the artistry was perfected in Japan.
 During China's Song dynasty, tea leaves were processed, steamed, pressed into bricks and cakes.
 After that, the pressings were shaved off and introduced to a stone grinder (ishi usu).
 The fine powder was then whisked until the liquor frothed.

 The first evidence of green tea making it to Japanese shores showed up during the Heian period (8-9th century).
-The first two men credited with bringing tea seeds to Japan were the Buddhist monks Kukai and Saicho.
-A later account mentions that—in A.D.
+In 804, the first two men credited with bringing tea seeds to Japan were the Buddhist monks Kukai and Saicho.
+Saicho planted the first tea seeds in 805, and a later account mentions that—in A.D.
 815— a Buddhist monk known as Eichu served green tea for the then-Emperor of all of Japan, Saga.
 Unique to the time, Eichu prepared un-pressed and un-powdered green leaves, and displayed the rough presentation for the Emperor.
 It was unlike the sencha-style green tea of today, since the process for creating that tea was still eight hundred years away.
+In the meantime, monks began growing and tending tea plants around temple grounds.

-Powdered green tea caught the eye of a man named Myōan Eisai toward the end of the 12th century AD.
-He had made two trips to China, due to his dissatisfaction with the state of Budhhism in Japan.
+Powdered green tea caught the eye of a man named Eisai toward the end of the 12th century AD.
+He had made two trips to China, due to his dissatisfaction with the state of Buddhism in Japan.
 On his first trip, he studied the principles of Chan (later transliterated into Japanese as “Zen”), and he, later, became a certified practitioner.
 However, it was his second leg that proved to be the more fruitful, as far as tea is concerned.
-Along with some Zen scriptures, he also brought with him Zen scriptures, tea seeds, and the process of replicating powdered green tea.
+Along with some Zen scriptures, he also brought with him tea seeds and the process of replicating powdered green tea.
+Eisai first plants tea seeds in Kyushu in 1191.

 (image courtesy of Mizuba; Wikipedia)